ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 ## Part 6 - Bind Mounts

-- Run the `nginx` container in the detached mode, name the container as `nginx-default`, and open <public-ip> on the browser and show the nginx default page.
+- Run the `nginx` container in detached mode, name the container as `nginx-default`, and open <public-ip> in the browser and show the nginx default page.

 ```bash
 docker run -d --name nginx-default -p 80:80  nginx